szmania/SilentHunterIII_BatchTools/README.md

 # SilentHunterIII_BatchTools
-A collection of cmd tools used of rmanipulation game files for Silent Hunter III.
+A collection of cmd tools used for manipulating game files of Silent Hunter III and interacting with SHVAlidator.

 ## Capabilities Include: